 But the closer the storm came the more unhappy we were with our hurricane hole decision.
 One morning over coffee Lance blurted out "I don't want to leave her there unattended" and at the same time I said "let's stay at anchor, it'll be good practice for a real hurricane".
 Our eyes met across the salon table.
 The decision was made.
 I cancelled the marina reservation and Lance started removing sails.

 The idea is to get everything off the top of the boat that creates "windage".
 Sails, canvas, biminis, dinghies; it's all got to go.
 Some of this equipment is heavy and/or bulky.
-The boaters of the marina worked together while the marina staff secured the charter vessels, and all the boats were prepared to the satisfaction of each boat owner.
+The boaters of the marina worked together while the marina staff secured the charter vessels.

 Minerva stripped of her sails

 On Friday Minerva spent much of the day in the mud.
 On Saturday morning she was floating with a foot of water under the keel so we made the decision to escape early while we still could get out.
 We followed the marina staff to the South River where they settled the charter vessels.
 We scouted the whole river for a spot that was tight but not too tight, deep but not too wide, and had good cell coverage so we could stay in touch with weather updates.
-Ultimately we chose a spot between the charter vessels BSea'nU and Orion.
-There was an easy 1000'+ between us on each side.
+Ultimately we chose a spot between the charter vessels BSea'nU and Orion, with plenty of room between us on each side.
 We set our anchor and it held solidly.
 We paid out all 160' of chain and put it on a snubber to relieve pressure on the windlass.
 Later that afternoon we got the usual summer afternoon squall with a 35 knot wind and the anchor held well.
 The motion of the boat was comfortable.
 We were content that we had chosen well.

 Chloe's shore taxi - SUP style